 The documents that Funding Circle requires vary from product to product.
 To apply for a term loan directly from Funding Circle, you will need to provide:

 For term loans from Funding Circle partners, you will need to provide the same documentation plus a business debt form outlining all current debt.

-For SBA 7(a) loans, you will need all of the above documentation plus a year-to-date balance sheet or profit-and-loss statement, and a document showing all your current debt.
-You can use the prior year’s data for this last bit of information.
+For SBA 7(a) loans, you will need three years of business and personal tax returns plus a year-to-date balance sheet or profit-and-loss statement, a document showing all your current business debt and a personal financial statement.

 Funding Circle’s current business lending products are somewhat expensive.
 There are several lenders that offer better low-end APRs.
 However, Funding Circle’s next-day turnaround may be a good fit for business owners who need fast funding.
 Also, new businesses that have operated for less than a year may find Funding Circle’s business line of credit suitable because the minimum time-in-business requirement is just six months.